Skip to main content

 Technical Analysis

-CVE-2026-20841 is a command injection vulnerability classified under CWE-77 affecting Microsoft Windows Notepad version 11.0.0.
-The flaw stems from improper neutralization of special elements used in commands within the Notepad application, which can be manipulated by an attacker to execute arbitrary code on the local machine.
-The vulnerability does not require any privileges or authentication but does require user interaction, such as opening a specially crafted file or triggering a specific command sequence within Notepad.
-The CVSS v3.1 score of 7.8 reflects a high severity due to the potential for complete compromise of confidentiality, integrity, and availability on the affected system.
-The attack vector is local (AV:L), with low attack complexity (AC:L), and no privileges required (PR:N).
-The scope remains unchanged (S:U), but the impact on confidentiality, integrity, and availability is high (C:H/I:H/A:H).
-No known exploits have been reported in the wild yet, but the vulnerability's nature allows an attacker to gain code execution capabilities, which could be leveraged for privilege escalation or lateral movement.
-The vulnerability was reserved in December 2025 and published in February 2026, with no patch currently available, increasing the urgency for mitigation strategies.
-The lack of patch links indicates that organizations must rely on interim controls until an official fix is released.
+CVE-2026-20841 is a command injection vulnerability classified under CWE-77, affecting Microsoft Windows Notepad version 11.0.0.
+The flaw stems from improper neutralization of special elements used in commands within the Notepad application, which allows an attacker to inject and execute arbitrary code on the local machine.
+The vulnerability does not require any privileges or authentication but does require user interaction, such as opening a crafted file or triggering a specific Notepad behavior.
+The CVSS v3.1 score is 7.8, indicating high severity, with impacts on confidentiality, integrity, and availability.
+The attack vector is local (AV:L), and the complexity is low (AC:L), meaning exploitation is feasible by a local attacker with minimal technical barriers.
+The scope remains unchanged (S:U), but the consequences include full compromise of the affected system.
+No patches or exploits are currently publicly available, but the vulnerability has been officially published and reserved since December 2025.
+This vulnerability highlights a critical weakness in input validation and command handling in a core Windows utility, which could be leveraged for privilege escalation or lateral movement if combined with other attack vectors.

 Potential Impact